-- An eligibility or certification worker contacting a QC sampled household or collateral contact: - ➤ To obtain additional information in an attempt to clarify the household's circumstances - > Get statements to alter the findings of the QC reviewer, or - Coerce the household into saying or doing anything that might misrepresent the household's circumstances - The State or local agency asking or coercing a household or collateral contact to engage in any activity (such as not participating in the QC sample month and the two consecutive months) for the purpose of gaining a desired case disposition or finding in a QC review - Requesting information from collateral contacts or non-household members in such a way as to encourage the person to not cooperate or not provide the requested information - Reducing the household's allotment for the sample month because of an apparent overpayment on a sampled case - Local offices should not review the cases, make the changes that would affect the eligibility or benefits for the cases, or contact the household or a collateral contact prior to the QC review being conducted in order to make any changes to the case once the sample is pulled/selected - ➤ This does not apply to routine case management changes such as filing household reports, acting on reported changes, issuing notices of expiration, or conducting recertification interviews.
-Normal case management activities should not be initiated or undertaken at an accelerated pace in order to affect the cases under review - Contacting the eligibility or certification worker responsible for administering the case selected for QC review.
-This also includes contacting any additional eligibility or certification staff who participated in the certification action under review
+- 154.3 Unacceptable Involvement of the State Agency or Local Office and Policy Officials.
+The following is not an all inclusive list of unacceptable actions involving the State agency, local office, or State policy officials.
+Here are a few examples of activities that produce an unacceptable bias in the QC system: - Prior knowledge by the State agency local office of cases scheduled for review, resulting in the agency's intentional or unintentional treatment of these cases in a special manner that, in turn, makes the sample results unrepresentative of the whole caseload. - The State or local agency adding documentation to, removing documentation from, and/or altering documentation from the official record of a sampled case. - Not completing cases that appear to contain a potential error when identified during the case record review or the field investigation. - An eligibility or certification worker contacting a QC sampled household or collateral contact: - to obtain additional information in an attempt to clarify the household's circumstances - > get statements to alter the findings of the QC reviewer, or - coerce the household into saying or doing anything that might misrepresent the household's circumstances - The State or local agency asking or coercing a household or collateral contact to engage in any activity (such as not participating in the QC sample month and the two consecutive months) for the purpose of gaining a desired case disposition or finding in a QC review - Requesting information from collateral contacts or non-household members in such a way as to encourage the person to not cooperate or not provide the requested information - Reducing the household's allotment for the sample month because of an apparent overpayment on a sampled case - Local offices must not review the cases, make the changes that would affect the eligibility or benefits for the cases, or contact the household or a collateral contact prior to the QC review being conducted in order to make any changes to the case once the sample is pulled/selected - ➤ This does not apply to routine case management changes such as filing household reports, acting on reported changes, issuing notices of expiration, or conducting recertification interviews.
+Normal case management activities should not be initiated or undertaken at an accelerated pace in order to affect the cases under review